 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California family law and California probate.
 We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California probate, wills, and trusts.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 The probate process begins by determining if the decedent died leaving a will (testate) or died without leaving a will (intestate).
 If there is a will, the original must be filed with the court within thirty days after learning of the decedent’s death.

 The next step is to gather information about the decedent’s assets, debts, and any potential heir.
 The names, addresses, and relationship to the decedent of any heir must be given to the court.
 This information is used in valuing the estate for the initial petition and preparing an inventory and appraisal at a later stage.